atelierspierrot/webservices/README.md

 #### Key concepts

-The only thing to do to write a new webservice is to create a new PHP class extending the `\WebServices\Controller\AbstrsactController` abstract class.
-As explained in next section, you have to declare the actions of your controller by naming them like `dosomethingAction()`.
+The only thing to do to write a new webservice is to create a new PHP class extending the `\WebServices\Controller\AbstractController` abstract class.
+As explained in previous section, you have to declare the actions of your controller by naming them like `dosomethingAction()`.

-For instance, consider a custom "MyController" controller with a method "indexAction()" and "customAction()".
+For instance, consider a custom "MyController" controller with methods "indexAction()" and "customAction()".
 You will call each of these actions with requests:

     $ curl -i 'http://mydomain.com/webservices/?ws=MyController'
     $ curl -i 'http://mydomain.com/webservices/?ws=MyController&action=custom'

+#### Write a "usage" information for a custom controller

+Each controller can propose a "usage" string information defining the `$usage_filepath` property on the absolute accessible path of a usage file.
+The content can be parsed by the [Markdown Extended](http://github.com/atelierspierrot/markdown-extended) parser if it is named with a `.md` extension.

+As it can be useful in some cases, you can write your usage contents using the PHP variable `$webservice_url`, which will be the current base URL called.
+To do so, you MUST use a final extension `.php` (`.md.php` to use the Markdown parser).

+The "usage" string is displayed fo each controller calling the `usage` action.

 #### Referencing your custom controllers